 •Since the style of the receiving document 'trumps' the style of the source document, the paragraph formatted with style 'Heading 1' will appear as "Times New Roman, 14 point, bold, w/ numbering."
 Your nicely laid out and unnumbered headings now appear all messed up.
 In fact, they are not messed up.
 It's just that the rule is working, even when you do not want it to.

-The Solution: To make sure that the receiving document always contains the same styles and layout as the source document, you should create a template based on a properly configured, but more or less ‘blank,’ source document.
+The Solution: Make sure that the receiving document always contains the same style names and formatting as the source document.
+The most effective and efficient way to do this is to create a template based on a properly configured, but more or less ‘blank,’ source document.
 Click here for step by step instructions on how to create such a template.

 2. Headers and footers are controlled by a document's ‘Page Setup’ settings.
 If the settings of the source document don't match those of the receiving document, the receiving document again controls, and an undesired result may occur.